ahbarnett/mwrapdemo/README.md

 ### Dependencies

 [MATLAB](http://www.mathworks.com/products/matlab)
-C and Fortran compilers supporting C99 and OpenMP
+C and Fortran compilers supporting C99 and OpenMP.
 If you are on a Mac system, you need Xcode to use MEX.
 GNU make (Linux, Mac) or NMAKE (Windows).
 Optional: [MWrap](http://www.cs.cornell.edu/~bindel/sw/mwrap/), although a distribution of MWrap is also included in this repository.